Information Technology Business Insurance

 • Send employees on errands during work hours

-State regulations determine how much coverage you need.
+State regulations determine how much car insurance coverage you need.
 Your commercial auto insurance must meet your state’s liability insurance requirements.

 What coverage can commercial auto insurance provide for IT businesses?

-Beyond your state's requirements, you can choose the extent of coverage for company vehicles at your IT consulting business, software development company, or other tech firm.
-Your policy may cover:
+Beyond your state's requirements, you can choose the extent of coverage, from collision and comprehensive coverage to personal injury protection (PIP), for company vehicles at your IT training business, software development company, PC building business, or other tech firm.

 Legal expenses

-If your web design company or other IT business is sued over an accident, legal defense fees can add up quickly.
+If your web design business, cloud computing company, or other IT business is sued over an accident, legal defense fees can add up quickly.
 Commercial auto insurance covers attorney’s fees and related expenses.

 Medical expenses